-Please bear in mind that you can also put the table on the 'Page Navigator' just by clicking on the table
+Please bear in mind that you can also put the table on the 'Page Navigator' just by clicking on the table and dragging it to the 'Page Navigator', as you can see in the picture below:

 13C Prediction: In this table, the user can visualize the 13C assignments of the predicted shifts (in NMR Predict mode).
 You can also select the frequency of the desired predicted spectrum (on the frequency edit box).
 The user can paste the 13C Prediction table directly on the spectrum by clicking on the 'Report' icon or copy it to the clipboard by clicking on the applicable icon.
-You can also customize this table by clicking on
+You can also customize this table by clicking on ...